ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 Jiaxin Wang is a Ph.D. candidate in Information Resource Management at Nanjing University.
 He holds a Bachelor of Management degree in Information Management and Information Systems from Donghua University.

-My research mainly focuses on blockchain, spanning the fields of **Information Systems (IS), Software Engineering (SE), and Computer Science (CS)**.
-Specifically, my work centers on the following three directions:
+My research mainly focuses on blockchain, spanning the fields of **Information Systems (IS), Software Engineering (SE), Computer Science (CS), and Philosophy/Ethics of Technology**.
+Specifically, my work centers on the following four directions:

 **A. Blockchain Regulation**: